Bushwacker (comics): Powers and abilities

 Carl Burbank was bionically modified by the CIA, transforming him into a cyborg.
 Although he appears fully human, his body is coated with a flesh-like substance that can liquefy to seal wounds, making him resistant to gunfire and able to conceal scars.
 He can morph his arms into various weapons, including a rifle, handgun, assault rifle, buzzsaw, and flamethrower, and has even fired cyanide capsules.
 Bushwacker sometimes consumes ammunition to fuel his weapon, occasionally seen ingesting gasoline or bullets, though at other times, he appears to have an unlimited supply.
 He was once severely burned, leaving scars that periodically reappear on his face—though he can alter his appearance to either reveal or conceal them at will.
 Bushwacker is able to use highly concussive energy weaponry (similar to that of Iron Man).

 It has been implied that Bushwacker's abilities are a result of mutation, making him one of the mutants he despises.
 Furthermore, he has been trained in CIA hand-to-hand combat techniques, and is trained in infiltration and assassination.
 He also has familiarity with the workings of international intelligence agencies and their methods.

 Other versions

-House of M

-An alternate version of Carl Burbank appears in the House of M reality spin-off House of M: Masters of Evil.
+An alternate version of Carl Burbank appears in House of M: Masters of Evil.